-Launched in April 2016, the Innovative Finance ISA (IFISA) allows you to shelter your savings with marketplace, or ‘peer-to-peer’ lenders, or via equity crowdfunding platforms in a brand new wrapper.
+Launched in April 2016, the Innovative Finance ISA (IFISA) allows you to shelter your savings with marketplace, or ‘peer-to-peer’ lenders.

-P2P lenders effectively cut out banks and institutions by linking lenders direct with borrowers, investors directly with companies (albeit that the looming shadow of blockchain technology may yet add a twist to the tale) and can generate returns of between 8-9%.
+P2P lenders effectively cut out banks and institutions by linking lenders direct with borrowers, investors directly with companies (albeit that blockchain technology may yet add a twist to the tale) and can generate returns of between 8-9%.

 This area is hot right now and something the government is keen to encourage; however, your money is not currently covered by the Financial Services Compensation Scheme if the borrower defaults or the provider collapses.

-The IFISA launched with something of a whisper, as few would-be providers had achieved the requisite permissions to hit the go-live date, but there appears to be fresh momentum in the sector as investors desperate for income look for alternatives – The Quest for Income: Marketplace Lending Comes of Age.
+The IFISA launched with something of a whisper, as few would-be providers had achieved the requisite permissions to hit the go-live date, but there is fresh momentum in the sector as investors seeking income look for alternatives – The Quest for Income: Marketplace Lending Comes of Age.

 The sector has also seen the development of a number of platforms that aggregate loans, and therefore add greater diversification and thereby spread risk more widely; many of these offer the tax efficiency of an IFISA wrapper.